tochman/the_blue_print/chapters/02-building-react-applications.md

 Choose based on your team's preferences and project requirements, but avoid mixing too many approaches in the same application.
 :::

-## Putting It All Together: A Complete React Application
+## Putting it all together: a complete React application

 Let's combine everything we've learned into a complete, working React application that demonstrates all the concepts covered in this chapter.